2026 Workshop (draft)

 M. Meneghini(Padova Univ.) |

-Taiki Uemura (Samsung Electronics), IRPS 2026 Workshop Chair
+Taiki Uemura (Samsung), IRPS 2026 Workshop Chair

 (WS1) Reliability Challenges of Emerging Transistor Architectures and Materials Beyond Traditional Logic Scaling